mtmars-aexp/quiz-manager/README.md

 If you are viewing this README from an offline archive, consider looking at the online version: https://github.com/mtmars-aexp/quiz-manager

-Online, this markdown file has been automatically converted into user-friendly HTML, and my code repository contains a full list of commits (code changes) I have made during this project.
+Online, this markdown file has been automatically converted into a user friendly format (also viewable as `README.pdf` in the offline version), and my code repository contains a full list of commits (code changes) I have made during this project.

-Whether reading this online or offline, please read my development journey located at `Documentation/Development Journey.md` or online [here](https://github.com/mtmars-aexp/quiz-manager/blob/main/Documentation/Development%20Journey.md) for an extensive list of details following the development of this synoptic project.
+Whether reading this online or offline, please read my development journey located at `Documentation/Development Journey.pdf` or online [here](https://github.com/mtmars-aexp/quiz-manager/blob/main/Documentation/Development%20Journey.md) for an extensive list of details following the development of this synoptic project.

 ## Requirements